Keyword Research – Using Google's Improved Keyword Planner

 Use your research to find out where the biggest demand is for your product or service.
 Target a selection of countries, or regions within a country, to help you focus your marketing in areas where demand is high.

-When you’re narrowing down locations within a country, Google gives you several options to choose how to arrange the data, such as by county, city, postcode etc. This can be very useful for selecting geographical targeting in an AdWords campaign, and might even influence your marketing focus in other ways too, if strong trends can be identified in particular locations.
+When you’re narrowing down locations within a country, Google gives you several options to choose how to arrange the data, such as by county, city, postcode etc. This can be very useful for selecting geographical targeting in an Google Ads campaign, and might even influence your marketing focus in other ways too, if strong trends can be identified in particular locations.